chandraprvkvsh/Estimating-Firebrand-Properties-from-Multiple-Video-Cameras/README.md

 The goal of this project is to investigate if images collected from a system of four video cameras accurately characterize the firebrands?
 For each task a) through c), report the accuracy of prediction, assumptions and limitations in performing and completing the task [3-6].

 DATASET : https://drive.google.com/file/d/10H3ohDJTGproNjZPn0SBZhzTwMjuUd6w/view?usp=sharing

+NOTE : First we have done the classification problem because the shape of firebrand is needed in order to approach the regression problem.
+So we have used the original dataset to classify shape of firebrand and then exported 3 CSV files which we will use for the regression problem later on.